drmonkeysee/ecs-scheduler/README.md

 Here is a simple example of creating and manipulating a job.
 Imagine an ECS task named `test-task` that executes a docker container that prints how long it will sleep, sleeps, and then prints that it is finished sleeping and exits.

-You can add a scheduled job to scheduler like so:
+We can add a scheduled job to scheduler like so:

 ```sh
 > curl -i http://localhost:5000/jobs -d '{"taskDefinition": "test-task", "schedule": "* */5"}' -H 'Content-Type: application/json'